 At Rodgers Theatre, just off Times Square, "Romeo and Juliet," one of William Shakespeare's most famous love stories, is experiencing a couple of firsts.

 The 400-year-old tale is on Broadway after more than three decades.
-Its Romeo — played by actor Orlando Bloom — is marking his first time on Broadway.
-Condola Rashad will be the first black Juliet on Broadway in more than 25 years and Bloom and Rashad say they are the first interracial Romeo and Juliet on Broadway.
+Its Romeo - played by actor Orlando Bloom - is marking his first time on Broadway.
+And Condola Rashad will be the first black Juliet on Broadway.

 Rashad said she fought for the role for six months and through five callbacks.